xmlking/infra/mysql/README.md

 SHOW DATABASES; # List all existing databases.
 SELECT DISTINCT User FROM mysql.user;  #List all MySQL / MariaDB users.
-SHOW VARIABLES WHERE Variable_Name LIKE "%dir"; #  see Env DROP DATABASE maxwell;
+SHOW VARIABLES WHERE Variable_Name LIKE "%dir"; #  see Env

+# for java app
+CREATE DATABASE IF NOT EXISTS test;
+GRANT ALL on test.* to 'app'@'%' identified by 'apppwd';

+# maintenance
+DROP DATABASE maxwell;
 DROP TABLE test.shop;
 ```